top of page

 Your new house may feel unfamiliar to your pet at first.
 Help them adjust by:

 Give them time to explore gradually rather than overwhelming them with the entire property at once.
+Patience is key.

-5. Extra Considerations for Different Pets
+Extra Considerations for Different Pets

-Cats are more territorial and may take longer to settle.
+Cats: Cats are more territorial and may take longer to settle.
 Keep them indoors for at least two to three weeks before allowing supervised outdoor access.

-6. Reduce Stress for Everyone
+Reduce Stress for Everyone

 Pets often mirror their owner’s emotions.
 Staying organised and planning ahead will help create a calmer environment on moving day.

 Professional removals teams are experienced in working around families and pets.
-Let your movers know in advance so they can take extra care with doors, gates and access points.
+Let your movers know in advance so they can take extra care with doors, gates, and access points.

 Final Thoughts